 And that will lead to many potential problems you might have never thought of.
 For example, some new house owners will find that there is no coax cable prewired to support the DVR system, and you may even find it difficult to get a local DVR system repair man in the future when it becomes truly outdated.

-The Verdict: NVR vs. DVR System, Which One to Choose
+The Verdict: NVR vs. DVR System, What You Need to Consider

-Actually, I'll recommend NVR systems to anyone who wants to have a higher level of security in home or business, since you'll have so much more to gain with just a little more cost – as long as you choose the right brand.
+Actually, I'll recommend NVR systems to anyone who wants to have a higher level of security in home or business, since you'll have so much more to gain with just a little more cost these days.

 Have an idea of whether DVR or NVR video recorder will suit you best?
 There is only one last step to get your best pick: choose a trustworthy and reputable brand with great reviews.

-If you don't want to get contracted into the monthly fees and subscriptions, which will be a huge cost in the long run, you may want to take a look at Reolink NVR and DVR security systems first.
+If you don't want to get contracted into the monthly fees and subscriptions for video storage, which will be a huge cost in the long run, you may want to take a look at Reolink NVR and DVR security systems.

-Except for all the advantages of NVR security systems, the RLK8-410B4, with pre-installed and external HDD option for larger storage, could record for weeks' long at 4MP super clear resolution with built-in 2TB HDD.
+Except for all the advantages of NVR security systems, the Reolink RLK8-410B4 could record for weeks' long at 4MP or 5MP super clear resolution with built-in 2TB HDD.
 It's easy to set up and view via Reolink customized software.

-Basically a 4 camera system could build up a relatively comprehensive protection against burglars, break-ins or other dangers: one installed at front door looking down the driveway and porches; one for the backyard; one for securing the off-street windows; and one for indoor use or other critical positions you may have.
+Basically, a 4 camera system could build up comprehensive protection: one installed at the front door looking down the driveway and porches; one for the backyard; one for securing the off-street windows; and one for indoor use or other critical positions you may have.
 (For more suggestions about where to place security cameras, click here.)

 Have even more places to cover?
-In that case, you may get additional Reolink PoE cameras with this RLK8-410B4 NVR system – Yes, it can support up to 8 cameras, or get a 16 channel NVR kit RLK16-410B8 with 8 cameras directly.
+You may purchase additional Reolink PoE cameras to work with this NVR system – Yes, it can support up to 8 cameras.
+Or you may get a 16 channel NVR kit RLK16-410B8 with more camera channels.

 - What if someone breaks in and steals your DVR/NVR?
 What's the safest place around the house to place or hide the little box?